JinChenCN/HA_Designer/README.md

 # HA_Designer

-This is a Visualization Tool for designing/modeling Hybrid Systems.
+This is a Visual Tool for designing/modeling Hybrid Systems.
 It's based on HTML5 Canvas Element and JavaScript.

-It supports designing of single HA moudel and multiple models combined HA system.
+It supports designing of single HA moudel and a network of HA models.

 For more info, please read the ReadMe.pdf.